 The safest and healthiest method of housing axolotls is in a filtered freshwater aquarium with an established nitrogen cycle.
 However, sometimes that isn’t always possible!
 Maybe you purchased an axolotl before cycling the tank, perhaps your aquarium’s nitrogen cycle stalled and crashed, or maybe your axolotl contracted a disease and you need to separate the sick axolotl from others in the tank.
 In certain instances like these it may become necessary to temporarily house your axolotl outside of its filtered aquarium.
 Removing your axolotl from its aquarium and housing it in a smaller temporary container is referred to by hobbyists as “tubbing”.
 This guide is intended to give instructions on how best to tub an axolotl!

-- Tubs - The first thing you’ll need are two suitable containers with lids to house the axolotl in.
+The first thing you’ll need are two suitable containers with lids to house the axolotl in.
 You want them to be big enough for the axolotl to stretch and turn around comfortably in, but also small enough that 100% daily water changes won’t be a massive chore.
-An ideal container is something like a 6 quart sterilite storage container.
+An ideal container is something like this 6-quart Sterilite Storage Container.
 Ensure that the containers are clean and sterile.
 Don’t use any containers that you know were used to store chemicals.
 Food grade storage containers are also ideal to prevent plastic leaching into the water.